Skip to content

 • Normally, Homebrew will install from a pre-built binary (aka "pour from a bottle"), but if it starts trying to build everything from source (which will take hours), see their FAQ on the topic.

-On 64-bit Windows, the easiest way to install Stack directly (rather than use GHCup) is to download and use the Windows installer.
+On 64-bit Windows, the easiest way to install Stack is to download and use the Windows installer.

 Anti-virus software